jsquyres/ompi/docs/installation.rst

   manager systems, both of which are frequently used as a batch scheduler in HPC systems.

+.. _install-misc-support-libraries-label:

 Miscellaneous support libraries
 -------------------------------

+The following are command line options for miscellaneous support libraries that are used by Open MPI that can be used with ``configure``:

 * ``--with-libevent(=VALUE)``:
   This option specifies where to find the libevent support headers and